 The “Werewolf of Woodstock” first made a splash with late 60’s Austin proto-punks Thirteenth Floor Elevators but his career was stalled by frequent trips to the psyche ward.
-While Roky never quite returned to reality, he has still managed to create decades of seriously far-out rock n ‘roll, usually with lyrics that reflect the hallucinogenic horrors of his paranoid schizophrenia.
+While Roky never quite returned to reality, he still managed to create decades of seriously far-out rock n ‘roll, usually with lyrics that reflect the hallucinogenic horrors of his paranoid schizophrenia.

 Father Yod & Yahowha 13